kobolabs/epub-spec/README.md

 **Disabling Menu Activation for Interactive Elements**

 Taps in book content (on elements other than links) are passed up to the Kobo reading apps in order to trigger menus and other reading system interactions.
-To avoid having your interactive elements trigger unrelated reading system functionality JavaScript files must contain event listeners for both _click_ and _touchend_ (or _touchstart_) events, and that both listener functions call [preventDefault()](http://www.w3schools.com/jquery/event_preventdefault.asp) on both _click_ and _touchend_ (or _touchstart_, if you’d prefer) events.
+To avoid having your interactive elements trigger unrelated reading system functionality JavaScript files must contain event listeners for both _click_ and _touchend_ (or _touchstart_) events, and both listener functions must call [preventDefault()](http://www.w3schools.com/jquery/event_preventdefault.asp) on both _click_ and _touchend_ (or _touchstart_, if you’d prefer) events.
 Any interactive logic will need to be implemented in the touch handler, rather than the click handler, as in the example below:
-<code><pre>exampleElement.addEventListener('click', handleClick, false);
+<pre><code>exampleElement.addEventListener('click', handleClick, false);
 exampleElement.addEventListener('touchend', handleTouch, false);

 function handleClick(event) {
 	event.preventDefault();
 }

 function handleTouch(event) {
 	exampleElement.style.background="red";
 	event.preventDefault();